mohitk05/my-website/posts/2026/probabilistic-decisions-with-system-one-model-jev.md

 ## Why all the hype
 I was genuinely excited when I first tried this model and this was the first time I was actively following this release on X. Something clicked for me, most probably the primitives and the idea of building on top of them in existing software instead of simply re-generating the whole code and looking at systems as black boxes.

-The _hype_ around Jev is mostly due to everyone relating to the primitives bit, and because it is extremely fast.
+The _hype_ around Jev is mostly due to everyone relating to the primitives bit and the UX around it, and because it is extremely fast.
 Correctness is still an open question for me, but since it's all probabilities, you can implement your own guardrails.
 ## My experiments: tool selection in agents
 I have been experimenting with local LLMs in the browser recently and trying to make a full-featured agent possible in the browser, i.e. the model is loaded locally using WebLLM and it can use various tools from user-configured MCP servers, connected directly in the browser via HTTP SSE or via a `stdio` bridge proxy.